 Every six months, the school graduates approximately 100 Weapons Officers and enlisted specialists who are tactical system experts, weapons instructors and leaders of Airmen.

 Weapons Officers serve as advisors to military leaders at all levels, both those in uniform or civilian government positions.
-Weapons Officers are the instructors of the Air Force's instructors, and the service's institutional reservoir of tactical and operational knowledge.
-Taking the mantra, "humble, approachable and credible" as their creed, they form a fraternity of trusted advisors and problem-solvers that lead the force and enables it to integrate its combat power seamlessly alongside those of other military services.
+Weapons Officers are the instructors of the Air Force's instructors and the service's institutional reservoir of tactical and operational knowledge.
+Taking the mantra, "humble, approachable and credible" as their creed, they form a fraternity of trusted advisors and problem-solvers that leads the force and enables it to integrate its combat power seamlessly alongside those of other military services.

 In addition, the Weapons School provides academic and advisory support to numerous units, enhancing air combat training for thousands of Airmen from the Air Force, DOD and U.S. allied services each year.